tinobragaa/password-creator/README.md

 # Features

+The website contain a python terminal with 5 interfaces and a 404 Error Page.

 ### Start Interface
 - Appealing design, abstract patterns in the background image to reference a database;
 - Centralized terminal and button for a better experience;